 - Lot number or other lot identification must correspond to Lot # on name (certification) tag in 2 tag system.

-- Name and address of the person or firm who labeled the seed, or who sells, offers or exposed the seed for sale within the state.
+- Name and address of the person or firm who labeled the seed.

 - Seed origin as to state or foreign country, if the origin is unknown, the label shall state “origin unknown”.
 (Seed origin is required for perennials only.)

 - Calendar month and year the GERMINATION TEST was completed to determine such percentages.
 Test required for item (8) above must have been completed within a NINE month period, exclusive of the calendar month in which test was completed, immediately prior to sale, exposure for sale, or offering for sale or transportation.
 FIVE months is required if sold out of state.